24 Indian pilots: UK

 The group arrived in England on the P&O liner SS Strathallan on 6 October 1940 and headed for RAF Uxbridge on 8 October.
 Their arrival was given widespread media coverage.
 When they reached a London train station, they were greeted by Sir Louis Leisler Greig and the photographer William G. Vanderson.
-Each were also individually welcomed by the Air Minister, Sir Archibald Sinclair, who handed each a note concluding "We shall be proud to have you fighting by our side".
+Each were individually welcomed by the Air Minister, Sir Archibald Sinclair, who handed each a note concluding "We shall be proud to have you fighting by our side".
 They were conducted by J. M. R. Jayakar.

 After a month the group had tea with the King before being divided in two.
 Most were posted to No. 12 Elementary Flying Training School RAF at Prestwick to train on Tiger Moths.
 Advanced training was completed at No. 9 Service Flying Training School at RAF Hullavington, Wiltshire, and they received their wings on 16 April 1941.
 Of the 24, six were posted to non-flying duties.
 Eight had qualified for fighter training at No. 56 OTU at RAF Sutton Bridge.
 They included Dutt, Pujji, Mehta, Gnanamuthu and Nazirullah.
 They mostly served in RAF squadrons after the Battle of Britain for around three months in 1941.
 Others were selected for Bomber/Coastal Command.

 At first they received 425 rupees per month and an annual oversees allowance of £25, which was raised to £100.

 Deaths and legacy

-Eight were killed during training or in action.
+Eight of the 24 Indian pilots were killed during training or in action.
 Dewan, Pinto, Shivdev Singh and Dutt later became Air Marshalls in the Indian Air Force after independence.

 In 2014 a statue of Pujji was erected in Gravesend, Kent.
 Man Mohan Singh's name is remembered on the Darwin Military Museum Memorial Wall, Australia.

+A retrospective on the 4th Pilot Course, highlighting the personal and professional journeys of these 24 officers, including their wartime service, command roles, and post-retirement contributions has been published by aviation historian Anchit Gupta.